CobblePot59/ADcheck/README.md

 The collected information includes :

 - [x] **Accounts**
-  - [x] Admin accounts that can be delegated.
+  - [x] Admin accounts that can be delegated
-  - [x] Admin accounts not in "_Protected Users_" group.
+  - [x] Admin accounts not in "_Protected Users_" group
-  - [x] Accounts which can use DES authentication.
+  - [x] Accounts which can use DES authentication
-  - [x] Accounts vulnerable to ASRepRoasting attack.
+  - [x] Accounts vulnerable to ASRepRoasting attack
-  - [x] Accounts with `altSecurityIdentities` attributes.
+  - [x] Accounts with `altSecurityIdentities` attributes
-  - [x] Accounts with `userPassword` attributes.
+  - [x] Accounts with `userPassword` attributes
-  - [x] Accounts with `unixUserPassword` attributes.
+  - [x] Accounts with `unixUserPassword` attributes
-  - [x] Accounts with `unicodePwd` attributes.
+  - [x] Accounts with `unicodePwd` attributes
-  - [x] Accounts with `msDS-HostServiceAccount` attribute.
+  - [x] Accounts with `msDS-HostServiceAccount` attribute
-  - [x] Accounts with blank password.
+  - [x] Accounts with blank password
-  - [x] Accounts vulnerable to KerbeRoasting attack.
+  - [x] Accounts vulnerable to KerbeRoasting attack
-  - [x] Locked accounts.
+  - [x] Locked accounts
-  - [x] Number of accounts which have never expiring passwords.
+  - [x] Number of accounts which have never expiring passwords
-  - [x] Number of accounts with identical passwords.
+  - [x] Number of accounts with identical passwords
-  - [x] Number of inactive accounts.
+  - [x] Number of inactive accounts
-  - [x] Number of accounts in "_Schema Admins_" group.
+  - [x] Number of accounts in "_Schema Admins_" group
-  - [x] Accounts which have reversible passwords.
+  - [x] Accounts which have reversible passwords
-  - [x] Accounts vulnerable to timeroasting attack.
+  - [x] Accounts vulnerable to timeroasting attack
-  - [x] Accounts that had admin rights in the past.
+  - [x] Accounts that had admin rights in the past
   - [x] Get Users with description

 - [x] **Configuration**